Last Updated on 11/10/2020 by Desmond

 Although China produces tons of black tea, it is mostly for domestic consumption.
 And most Chinese black tea is in whole-leaf style rather than CTC, which is more suitable for brewing alone but with other foods or spices.

 Besides the above three countries, many other countries in the world produce black tea.
-Related Reading: 4 Small Black Tea Producing Countries.
+Related Reading: Tea Producing Countries.

 There are 4 main methods of black tea processing: